mwadman/mwadman.github.io/_posts/2019-02-03-OpenStack-Lab-Host-Routing.markdown

 ### OSPF

-Seeing as our goal with OSPF is exactly the same as that of our switches, it'll be no surprise that our configuration is exactly the same on each as well:
+Seeing as our goal with OSPF is very close to that of our switches, with the only addition being that we're advertising the bridge IP addressing, it'll be no surprise that our configuration is very close on each as well:

 <!-- {% raw %} -->
 ```jinja